 What Type of Wood Is Best for A Long-Lasting Campfire? – 4 Simple Ways to Make A Long-Lasting Campfire

 Hardwood with low moisture content is the best type of wood for a long-lasting campfire.
 It burns slowly.
 Most experienced campfire lovers recommend oak, pine, and hickory woods.

 One publicly available school project shows a child conducting a science experiment on how long different woods burn.
 They used different woods with pieces of the same size, and oak burned the longest.

-(By the way, if you’ve ever wondered about the temperature of a campfire, then all your answers are here as I answer, how hot is a campfire?)
+(By the way, if you’ve ever wondered about the temperature of a campfire, all your answers are here as I answer, how hot is a campfire?)

-Try to get your hands on the woods mentioned above if you’re going camping.
+Try to get your hands on the woods mentioned above if you’re camping.
 Your campgrounds may sell bags of these woods, and many dispensaries and camping-related businesses sell them, too.
 You can even get small bags of oak on Amazon.